EthanZSu/configure-ad/README.md

 <p>
 Search for your DC-1 (domain controller) VM.
   <br />
-select it, & on the left menu scroll down & select netwrok settings.
+select it, & on the left menu scroll down & select network settings.
   <br />
 select the blue: dc-#### (primary)/ipconfig1 (primary).